lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/01-Rails-frontend-quiz/README.md

 Return a `String` of what you have to add to `application.html.erb` if you want to import the JavaScript file `application.js` that is inside of `app/javascript`.

-### Question 3

-Return a `String` with the command to type in the terminal to add the npm package `sweetalert` to your rails app.

 ## Key learning points

 - How to make a new rails app with webpack.